Actindo-AG/Documentation/ActindoWorkFlow/Operation/02_TrackWorkflowProcess.md

 ### Procedure

-*Workflows > Menu entry Processes > Tab OVERVIEW*
+*Workflows > Processes > Tab OVERVIEW*

 ![Processes](/Assets/Screenshots/ActindoWorkFlow/Workflows/Processes.png "[Processes]")

-1. Click *Status* drop-down list to filter the processes according to their status, if necessary.
+1. Click *Status* drop-down list and select **All** to display all processes.
-All existing processes with the selected status are displayed.

-  The following statuses are available:

-  - **All**
-  All existing processes are displayed.
-This option is selected per default.
+All processes, regardless of their status, are displayed.

-  - **Ready**
-  The processes that are ready are displayed.

-  - **In progress**
-  The currently active processes are displayed.

-  - **Error**
-  The processes that have produced an error are displayed.

-  - **Done**
-  The processes that are finished are displayed.

-  - **Dead**
-  The processes that are no longer running, probably due to a misconfiguration, are displayed.

-  - **Suspended**

-  - **Aborted**

-[comment]: <> (Process elements/UI folder?
-Link to UI - Oli: Meaning of Ready, Suspended and Aborted)

-2. Alternatively, click the *Workflow* drop-down list to display a specific workflow type.
+2. Click the *Workflow* drop-down list and select the specific workflow type to be displayed.
-All existing processes of the selected workflow type are displayed.
+All processes of the selected workflow type are displayed.

+3. Check the list displayed for process to be checked.
+The current process status can be checked in the *Status* column.

   > [Info] Processes can also be filtered with the filter options.
 Click the ![Filter](/Assets/Icons/Filter.png "[Filter]") (Filter) button to display the filter options.
 For detailed information, see [Link](#to-be-completed).

-3. Check the current process status in the *Status* column.

-4. Click the checkbox to select the desired process to be checked.
-The toolbar is displayed.

-[comment]: <> (Stimmt das?
-Was macht der Checkbox links?)

-5. Alternatively, click a process to select it and to check individual process actions.
+4. Click a process in the list to select it and display individual process actions and tokens.
 A read-only diagram of the process including all individual places and actions is displayed.
-For detailed information, see [Check the process action status](#check-the-process-action-status).
+For detailed information about individual process actions, see [Check the process action status](#check-the-process-action-status).
+For detailed information about tokens, see [Check the token status and content](#check-the-token-status-and-content).

 ### Next steps